Atelier-de-Orca/UniRx-Sample/README.md

 # UniRx-Sample
 > UniRx samples for study & write cookbook

-It provides simple samples that you can use to study UniRx and bring it to your project.
+> It provides simple samples that you can use to study UniRx and bring it to your project.

+> [!NOTE]
+> Converting UniRx examples to R3.
+Converting and pushing to main as time allows.

 ## Index
 1. [Timer(text & bar)](https://github.com/rlatkdgus500/UniRx-Sample/tree/master/Assets/01.%20Timer)